ruby/www.ruby-lang.org/en/news/_posts/2019-04-20-ruby-2-7-0-preview1-released.md

 Compaction GC which can defragment a fragmented memory space is introduced.

-Some multithread Ruby program may cause memory fragmentation and it causes high memory usage and degrade speed.
+Some multithread Ruby programs may cause memory fragmentation, leading to high memory usage and degraded speed.

 This introduces `GC.compact` method for compacting the heap.
 This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW friendly. [#15626](https://bugs.ruby-lang.org/issues/15626)